mariusmilitaru32/TimeToCook/README.md

     The ‘Manage Users’ page is only accessible to the website administrator.
 The admin can restrict access for users, and when a user tries to log in, a message is displayed that their account has been disabled.
 Also admin users can edit any recipe/category.
     ![Mockup](documentation/features/adminuser.png)
 - ### 404 Page
-   - #### In case an user tries to access a wrong page flask  will handle the 404 template.
+   - #### In case an user tries to access a wrong page, Flask  will handle the 404 template.
       ![Mockup](documentation/features/404.png)

 ## Design